baillielab/sequential-gwas/docs/src/combining_datasets.md

 - `report.md`: A report of the pipeline execution
 - `genotypes.aggregated.qced.final.{bed,bim,fam}`: The aggregated genotypes
-- `covariates.merged.csv`: THe covariates inferred from the genotypes (acestry, PCs).
+- `covariates.merged.csv`: THe covariates inferred from the genotypes (ancestry, PCs).

 ## Pipeline parameters